Project Description

 Accommodations

 Our campsite is the cricket field in Dorstone village, which we have exclusive use of during the fieldwork period.
 There is a pavilion with showers and toilets, and another building used as a kitchen.
 During the fieldwork period we also have a large marquee for dining and social space, and at the bottom of the field, beside the stream, there is a space for a campfire.
-We will request students to each occupy a separate tent, and to pitch their tents at least two metres apart (for reasons of fire safety as well as health).
-Our usual cleaning and sanitation arrangements will be expanded to ensure the cleaning and disinfection of all high-touch surfaces.
-We have a full refuse disposal and recycling system which will dispose all potentially contaminated materials.
+We will request students to each occupy a separate tent, and to pitch their tents at least two metres apart (for reasons of fire safety).
 Launderettes are found in Hereford and Hay-on-Wye, and washing can be collected and sent in for a service wash during the week.
 You can also hand-wash clothes at the campsite.

 Travel Info

 We will be meeting all participating students at Manchester Airport, and conveying them from there directly to the field camp in Dorstone village by minibus, roughly a three-hour drive.
-You should time your flight to arrive before 2:00 pm local time on 27th June.
+You should time your flight to arrive before 2:00 pm local time on Saturday 29th June.
 If you wish to make other arrangements (for instance, arriving early in the UK), we can arrange to meet you at Hereford railway station.
-In the very unlikely eventuality that you should be held at the airport for health reasons, you should contact us directly on a cell phone number that will be provided.

 VISA REQUIREMENTS